|

 Cookie Exchange Party Activities

 The main activity at a cookie exchange is, of course, the exchanging of the cookies.
 Do this near the end of the party, but not too late that people will be starting to leave.
-A 30 minutes before the party ends is a good time.
+30 minutes before the party ends is a good time.
 Before you start, take a group photo of everyone standing around the cookie table, and send the photograph to all of the participants at a later date.
 If this turns into an annual affair, everyone will enjoy looking back at previous parties!

 Then start divvying up the goods (baked goods, that is!).
 Just let everyone know that they can take X amount of each cookie, and then they can make their way around the table, loading up their cookie tray.
 And FYI- it is in very poor taste to refuse ANYONE's cookies even though Kim's are burnt to a crisp and Chrissy made orange-peanut butter cookies with banana crème frosting (simply throw them away at home).